 11 Step Guide To Buying a New Construction Home

+Looking to buy a brand new home in Venice or Englewood FL?
 Consider the pros and cons of New Construction and let us represent you!
-The salesperson in the Model Home is representing the builder, not you.
+The salesperson in the Model Home is representing the builder, not you the buyer.
 It would be best if you had a qualified real estate professional to look out for YOU.
 Be prepared, buying New Construction is a different ball game.

 Get your Finances in Order.
 If you don’t have already a lender, shop around.
 Sometimes it is a good idea to use the builder’s builders, in-house lender, instead of your own bank, especially when the builder offers sweet incentives for using his bank.
 Know how much you have to put down when building the new home.
 The amount and terms can vary significantly.
 You don’t need surprises.
 Read all this and more in our guide.